vitroz/stories_app/README.md

   email: cpn2_writer@test.com - writer of organization 'cpn1'
   email: cpn2_reviewer@test.com' -  reviewer of organization 'cpn2'

   All roles assigned above are related to the stories created when running the default seeds.rb.
-The only two roles the app has is chief editor and writer.
+The only two roles available are chief editor and writer.

 ```